Fedor-Bystrov/tx-money-service/Readme.md

 # tx-money-service

 An RESTful API for money transfers between accounts.
-Provides 6 preinitialized accounts, 5 example money transactions and an interface to fetch account balance, transaction details and create new transactions.
+Provides 6 accounts, 5 example money transactions and an interface to fetch account balance, transaction details and create new transactions (sending money between those six accounts).

 An executable jar with project can be downloaded from [link](https://github.com/Fedor-Bystrov/tx-money-service/raw/master/jars/tx-money-service-0.1.0.jar).